In need of gas detection or safety equipment? Call us on 02920 759 683 | Alternatively, please email [email protected] X

 Understanding LEL – Lower Explosive Limit

-The Lower Explosive Limit (LEL) is a crucial safety parameter that defines the lowest concentration of a gas or vapour in air that can ignite when exposed to an ignition source.
+The Lower Explosive Limit (LEL) is a safety parameter that defines the lowest concentration of a gas or vapour in air that can ignite when exposed to an ignition source.
 Expressed as a percentage by volume, knowing the LEL helps prevent fires and explosions in industries dealing with combustible gases.

 Importance of LEL in Safety

-Monitoring LEL is essential for maintaining a safe work environment.
+Monitoring LEL is for maintaining a safe work environment.
 Gas detection systems often display gas concentrations as a percentage of LEL, allowing workers to take action before reaching dangerous levels.
 For example, if methane has an LEL of 5%, an alarm may trigger at 1% (20% LEL).

 Calculating LEL